ferthelet/phase-0-final-project/README.md

 ## Learning Goals

-- Build a website using HTML, CSS and JavaScript
+- Build a website using HTML, CSS and JavaScript.
-- Publish a website
+- Publish a website.

 ## Introduction